Badminton: Carolina Marin confirms ACL tear on left knee, surgery rules her out of Tokyo Olympics

 “Soon I will be able to give you more information.
 I am in the best hands, always.
 Whatever happens, #PuedoPorquePiensoQuePuedo (#ICanBecauseIThinkICan).”

 Marin had earlier suffered an ACL injury on her right knee in January 2019, which kept her out of the courts until September of that year.
+But she made a stunning recovery within eight months and has won six BWF World Tour titles since her comeback.

 Respond to this article with a post